unbit/uwsgi-gif/README.md

 Usage
 =====

-The plugin adds a 'gif' routing action, that by default generate a 1 pixel black gif:
+The plugin adds a 'gif' routing action, that by default generates a 1 pixel black gif:

 ```ini